-where $w: [0,1]^2 \to \R$ is a given weight function such that $w(i,j)$ measures the influence of $j$'s action over $i$'s local aggregate.
-Note that $w$ need not be binary-valued or symmetric.
-Also, the signs of strategic interactions need not be aligned across agents, e.g., when $w(i,j_1) > 0 > w(i,j_2)$, the local aggregate for agent $i$ depends positively on $j_1$'s action, while it depends negatively on $j_2$'s action.
+where $w: [0,1]^2 \to \R$ is a weight function with $w(i,j)$ measuring the influence of agent $j$'s action on agent $i$'s local aggregate.
+The function $w$ need not be binary-valued or symmetric, and it allows for heterogeneous signs and magnitudes of strategic interaction.